CorpusPHP/HttpMessageUtils/README.md

 function withDetectedPort(\Psr\Http\Message\UriInterface $uri [, ?int $default = null]) : \Psr\Http\Message\UriInterface
 ```

-Given a \Psr\Http\Message\UriInterface returns a instance of UriInterface having the port adjusted to match
+Given a \Psr\Http\Message\UriInterface returns an instance of UriInterface having the port adjusted to match
 the detected external scheme as defined by the proxies headers.

 ##### Parameters: